-It is important to recognize that the volume of appeals, whether Section 40 or RfR, fluctuate greatly throughout the assessment phase in cycle, with the majority occurring within the first year of the four-year reassessment cycle (ex.
+It is important to recognize that the volume of appeals, whether Section 33, 34, 40 or RfR (39.1) of the Assessment Act, fluctuate greatly throughout the assessment phase in cycle, with the majority occurring within the first year of the four-year reassessment cycle (ex.
 2013 and 2017).
-The latest reassessment update will reflect values based on a January 1, 2016 valuation date and will provide the basis of property taxes for the 2017 to 2023 taxation years.
 The following table provides a continuity of RfR processes within the Town of Milton: